ASSET MAINTENANCE

 Lake Pier rock armour at Hamworthy, Poole

-Some minor gateway improvements are also planned for the car park, just outside Ham Common Nature Reserve.
-They will include improving beach access by upgrading the path, using recycled timbers from the groyne renewal works in Bournemouth.
+Access improvements to the waterside and gateway just outside Ham Common Nature Reserve are underway.
+They include improving beach access by upgrading the path using recycled timbers from the groyne renewal works in Bournemouth.

 Rock revetment replenishment at Holes Bay, Poole